wp-plugins/2046s-widget-loops/readme.txt

 = 0.243 = [03.03.2012]

- * The javascript is handled bit better, but still it's not prefect ..see the Known bugs
- * NEW ordering (DESC, ASC) and it's comparison paremetrs as well.
+ * NEW ordering and it's comparison paremetrs as well.
  * NEW filter logic for custom meta and the logic parametrs too.
 For one custom meta "only".
+ * The javascript is handled bit better, but still it's not prefect ..see the Known bugs bellow.

 = 0.242 =